 A lot of people wonder how to naturally induce labor as they arrive at their due date.
 Working with the birthing ball may help induce labor, or even get it moving along.

+One way to use an exercise ball to induce labor is by simply bouncing on it.
 Gently bouncing on the birthing ball puts pressure on the cervix, helping increase contractions.
 It also stimulates the uterus without exerting a lot of effort on the body.

 Movements like hip circles or figure eights while sitting on the birthing ball can also help your baby come down into the pelvis and find the most ideal spot for them to descend.